DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 That's it!

-### Step 2.
+## Step 2.
 Configuring SSH Access to the remote host

-Run the following command from your control_duck.
+Run the following command from your control_panda.

 ```bash
 $ ./setup.sh remote_host_ip